prakashchokalingam/fill-in-file/README.md

 # fill-in-file
-A test util which helps to mock file upload in your file input element
+A test util which helps to mock file upload for file input elements

 ### Usage